meltano/meltano-codespace-ready/README.md

 This runs a wrapped "meltano init", adding demo data for you to have fun with.
 This will *remove* what we preinstalled, so now we need to add a few things first.

-# Step 2  - Add your first extractor
+# Step 2  - add your first extractor

 Add your first extractor to get data from the CSV.
 Do so by running inside the terminal: